Shiveshjava/CodingAssignment/README.md

 # my1stproject
-This is my 1st project.
+This is my 1st project on git .
+Author - shivesh